hankbao/libreboot/docs/gnulinux/grub_boot_installer.md

 distribution.
 You must adapt them appropriately, for whatever GNU+Linux distribution it is that you are trying to install.*

-If the ISOLINUX parser or *Search for GRUB configuration* options won\'t work, then press C in GRUB to access the command line.\
+If the ISOLINUX parser or *Search for GRUB configuration* options won't work, then press C in GRUB to access the command line.\
 grub&gt; **ls**\
 Get the device from above output, eg (usb0).
 Example:\